JCZuurmond/dbt-synapse-demo/README.md

   The [Azure Synapse Analytics] workspace.
 - dedicated SQL pool :
   A dedicated SQL pool. **NOTE: you pay for a dedicated pool even if you do not use it.
-The smallest size is chosen in this demo repo 'DW100C'.**
+The smallest size is chosen: 'DW100C'.**
 - storage account with data lake gen2 file system:
   A (hierarchical namespace) storage account associated with the Synapse workspace.